When most people talk about Norway, they talk about the fjords. The mountains. The train rides. The incredible scenery and natural beauty.

 But you hardly hear anyone rave about Oslo, the Norwegian capital.

-As an avid reader of other travel blogs, I can't actually remember reading very many posts about Oslo — in fact, I can't name one off the top of my head.
+As an avid reader of other travel blogs, I can't really remember reading very many posts about Oslo — in fact, I can't name one off the top of my head.

-I assumed this was just because Oslo was just “another” big European city; I assumed that maybe there weren't that many things to do in Oslo that really stood out.
+I assumed this was just because it was just “another” big European city; I assumed that maybe there weren't that many things to do in Oslo that really stood out.

-I was in the city for about 48 hours, which I think it a decent amount of time to see the highlights (though I think 72 hours would be even better).
+I was in Oslo for about 48 hours, which I think it a decent amount of time to see the highlights, though I think a long weekend in Oslo would be ideal.

 Walk along the waterfront